Toroidal compactifications of the moduli spaces of Drinfeld modules: Generalized and log Drinfeld modules

-In fact, let $X$ be the normalization of the blowing-up of $\Spec(R)$ along $m$ and take a point $x$ of $X$ lying over $m$.
+\begin{proof}[Proof of Claim] In fact, let $X$ be the normalization of the blow-up of $\Spec(R)$ along $m$, and take a point $x$ of $X$ lying over $m$.
 Then $m$ generates a principal ideal in $\cO_{X,x}$ generated by an element $t$ which is not a unit.
-Since $\cO_{X,x}$ is normal and Noetherian, there is a prime ideal $\frak p$ of height one of $\cO_{X,x}$ which contains $t$.
-Then the local ring $\cV$ of $\cO_{X,x}$ at $\frak p$ has the desired property.
+Since $\cO_{X,x}$ is normal and Noetherian by the assumption $R$ is excellent, there is a prime ideal $\frak p$ of height one of $\cO_{X,x}$ which contains $t$.
+Then the local ring $\cV$ of $\cO_{X,x}$ at $\frak p$ has the desired property. \phantom\qedhere \end{proof}